Verify Deployment with Prometheus

 In Monitored Service, click Click to autocreate a monitored service.

-Harness automatically creates a Monitored Service using a concatenation of the Service and Environment names.
-For example, a Service named todolist
+Harness automatically creates a monitored service using a concatenation of the service and environment names.
+For example, a service named todolist and an environment named dev results in a monitored service with the name todolist_dev.

 Step 5: Add Health Sources